trump mortgage rates

 Your action plan:

 • Calculate your personal strike rate.
-Work with your loan officer to identify the specific rate that makes refinancing worthwhile based on your loan amount.
+Work with your loan officer to identify the specific interest rate and dollar amount you’re targeting to save to make refinancing worthwhile.

 • Discuss all your options.
 If rates do drop, consider whether a rate-and-term or a cash-out refinance better serves your needs, such as lowering payments, consolidating debt, or funding home improvements.